Vishakha-Sawra/fewv-demo/content/lessons/typescript-array-tupple/index.md

 // TypeScript infered the type of myFavBooks to string.
 ```

-10. But what if we by mistakenly we change the type of **myFavBooks**, TS will throw error.
+10. But what if we by mistakenly change the type of **myFavBooks**, TS will throw error.

 ```ts
 myFavBooks.push(21);